datakind/climate-change-assistant/README.md

 3. `conda env create -f environment.yml`
 4. `conda activate climate-env`

+If you add a new dependency, run `conda env update -f environment.yml` to install it or to update existing ones.

 Once you have these, then ...

 1. Copy `.env.example` to `.env`